since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 You are trained in making ranged attacks at close quarters.
 Starting at 5th level, When making a ranged attack while you are within 5 feet of a hostile creature, you do not have disadvantage on the attack roll.
 Your ranged attacks ignore half cover and three-quarters cover against targets within 30 feet of you.
 Finally, you have a +1 bonus to attack rolls on ranged attacks.

-#### Arcane Jolt
+#### Superior Critical

-At 9th level, you learn new ways to channel arcane energy.
-When you hit a target with a magic weapon attack, you channel magical energy through the strike.
-The target takes an extra 2d6 force damage.

-You can use this energy a number of times equal to your Intelligence modifier (minimum of once), but you can do so no more than once a turn.
-You regain all expended uses of your Arcane Jolt when you finish a _short or_ long rest.

-#### Improved Arcane Jolt

-At 15th level, your Arcane Jolt becomes more powerful.
-The extra damage of your Arcane Jolt increases to 4d6.
+Your marksmanship improves.
+At 9th level, your firearm attacks score a critical hit on a roll of 18-20.

 #### Improved Combat Superiority

 At 15th level, your superiority dice turn into d6s.

 Starting at 15th level, when you roll initiative and have no superiority dice remaining, you regain 1 superiority die.

+#### Kill Shot

+[At 15th level, your Arcane Jolt becomes more powerful.
+The extra damage of your Arcane Jolt increases to 4d6.]

 \page